 The Flying Disc Museum, Frisbee’s, disc sports, posters, magazines, history, collectibles.

 History of Ultimate Frisbee

 Freestyle Frisbee History

 Guts Frisbee History

-Home Page: The History of Frisbee and Disc Sports
+Home: The History of Frisbee and Disc Sports

 Note: This information was referenced and time-lined from disc sport historical and biographical articles including U.S. and Canadian Disc Sports Hall of Fame inductions, Disc Sports Player Federations and other historical resources.
 This article was researched, written and compiled by Frisbee and disc sports historians.
 The history in this document may change as events and people are added.
-Linking or reproducing in whole or part is permitted.
-For more information contact: firstname.lastname@example.org
+Linking or reproduction in whole or part with proper linked crediting is permitted (discsportshistory.com).
+For more information, contact: firstname.lastname@example.org

-© 2018 Disc Sports History.
+© 2021 Disc Sports History.
 All rights reserved.